Turkish Super Cup

 The Turkish Super Cup, known as Turkcell Super Cup (Turkcell Süper Kupa) for sponsorship reasons, is a super cup tournament in Turkish football.
 Founded in 1966 as a two-team competition, the current version has been contested since 2025 by four teams: the winners and runners-up of the Turkish Cup and Süper Lig.
 It was originally known as the Cumhurbaşkanlığı Kupası (Presidential Cup) from 1966 to 1998.
 No competition was held between 1999 and 2005, although there was a substitute competition played under the name of Atatürk Cup in 2000.
 The rebranded TFF Süper Kupa is a curtain raiser for the upcoming footballing season, usually taking place in August.
 In case of a team achieving the double, the Turkish Cup runners-up become finalists.

-The current holders are 2023–24 Turkish Cup winners Beşiktaş, who won against 2023–24 Süper Lig winners Galatasaray in the 2024 edition.
-Galatasaray is the most successful team of the competition, with 17 titles in 27 appearances.
+The current holders are 2024-25 Süper Lig runners-up Fenerbahçe, who won against 2024–25 Süper Lig and 2024-25 Turkish Cup winners Galatasaray in the 2025 edition.
+Galatasaray is the most successful team of the competition, with 17 titles in 28 appearances.